-If your annuity does not stop under the provisions discussed above, then you will continue to receive it while you are working.
-Your pay will be reduced by the amount of annuity paid for the period you worked.
+If your annuity does not stop under the rules discussed above, then you will continue to receive it while you are working.
+Your pay will be reduced by the amount of annuity paid for the period you work.
 If you do not work full time, the reduction in pay will be adjusted proportionately.
 However, some pay is not subject to this reduction for annuity.
 Pay is not reduced for annuity for a period during which you have elected to receive injury compensation benefits in lieu of annuity, or when you receive a lump-sum payment of annual leave on separation.
-Unless your reemployment is on an intermittent basis, retirement deductions will be withheld from your pay.
-The retirement deductions are a percentage of your basic pay, (.8 or 1.3), before it is reduced for annuity.